Adamsky94/Blitz_Bikes/README.md

 <img src="./static/images/wireframes/landing.png" />

-> I imagined a full-size landing page wich would contain a video as a background, the name of the site and an Enter button.
+> I imagined a full-size landing page that would contain a video as a background, the name of the site and an Enter button.
 All visitors would see this first.

-Edit: I have used both a background image and video blended as the background.
+Edit: I have used both a background image, and video blended as the background.
 I have disabled the video on small screen devices with a media query.

 ##### Reviews layout

 <img src="./static/images/wireframes/reviews.png" />

-> The reviews page would contain a navbar on top with a searchbox below it so users can search amongst all posted reviews.
+> The reviews page would contain a navbar on top with a search box below it so users can search amongst all posted reviews.
 The main content would be the review cards in rows of 3 containing the bike's make and model, model year, the category of the type of the bike, the username of the reviewer and the review itself.
-The bottom of the page would hav the footer.
+The bottom of the page would have the footer.

 Edit: I have decided to leave just 2 cards in a row as it seems to be a better layout.
 Below medium screensizes the reviews would be go under after each other.